 [Editor’s note: This story will be updated each week with new stocks and analysis.
 Please check back often for Mark’s latest take on marijuana stocks.]

-In financial markets, there are certain price levels that are more important than others with regards to the amount of supply and demand that exists at them.
-In addition, stock prices are always doing one of three things.
-They are either going up, going down or staying the same.
-You can see this by looking at almost any chart.
-If you understand technical analysis and apply it correctly, you can identify these important levels and trends.
+In financial markets there are certain levels that are more important than others with regards to the amount of supply and demand that exists.
+Additionally, in financial markets, prices are always doing one of three things: They are either going up, going down, or staying the same.
+When understood and applied correctly, technical analysis of marijuana stocks should help you identify these levels and trends.
+This can lead to low-risk trading ideas.

 Aphria (NYSE:APHA) manufactures and sells medical cannabis in Canada and internationally.
 It currently has a market cap of about $1.5 billion.